-- A. A student shall comply with the following code of conduct: - 1.
-Respect yourself and the rights of others in the school. - 2.
-Make sure your conduct contributes to a welcoming, caring, respectful and safe learning environment in the school that respects the diversity and fosters a sense of belonging of others in your school. - 3.
-Refrain from, report and refuse to tolerate bullying or bullying behavior, even if it happens outside of the school or school hours or electronically/online. - 4.
-Inform an adult you trust in a timely manner of incidents of bullying, harassment, discrimination, intimidation, or any safety concerns in the school. - 5.
+A. A student shall comply with the following code of conduct:

+- 1. Respect yourself, others, and the school's property. - 2.
+Contribute positively to your school and community by being a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging for others in your school.

+- 3. Refrain from, report and refuse to tolerate bullying or bullying behavior, even if it happens outside of the school or school hours or electronically/online. - 4.
+Inform an adult you trust promptly of incidents of bullying, harassment, discrimination, intimidation, or any safety concerns in the school. - 5.
 Act in ways that honour and represent you and your school. - 6.
 Attend regularly and punctually. - 7.
-Be ready to learn and actively engage in and diligently pursue your education. - 8.
+Be prepared, actively engage in learning, and diligently pursue your education. - 8.
 Know and comply with the rules of your school. - 9.
 Cooperate with all school staff. - 10.
-Be accountable for your behavior to your teachers and other school staff. - 11.
-Contribute positively to your school and your school community. - B. Unacceptable behaviours include, but are not limited to: - 1.
-Behaviours that interfere with the learning of others, the school environment, and that create unsafe conditions. - 2.
+Be accountable to your teachers and other school staff for your behavior.

+B. Unacceptable behaviours include but are not limited to

+- 1. Behaviours that interfere with the learning of others and the school environment create unsafe conditions. - 2.
 Acts of bullying, harassment, or intimidation in any context including electronic whether or not inside the school building or during the school day. - 3.
 Physical violence. - 4.
 Retribution against any person in the school who has intervened to prevent or report bullying or any other incident or safety concerns. - 5.
-Illegal activity such as: - a. possession, use, or distribution of illegal or restricted substances, - b. possession or use of weapons, - theft or damage to property. - 6.
+Illegal activity such as possessing, using, or distributing illegal or restricted substances, b. possession or use of weapons, c. theft or damage to property. - 6.
 Discrimination as outlined in the Alberta Human Rights Act and Canadian Charter of Rights and Freedoms based on race, colour, ancestry, place of origin, religious beliefs, gender, physical or mental disability, marital status, family status, source of income, or sexual orientation will not be permitted.